 Tutors and class teachers will mark a student as present, late or unauthorised absence (/ present am, \ present pm L late or O absent).
-The accuracy of registers will be monitored by the Admin Assistant (Attendance).
-Any issues with registers will be taken to senior management for further action.
+The accuracy of registers will be monitored by a member of the Admin Team.

+Any issues with registers will be taken to senior leadership for further action.
 A school register is a legal document that must be filled in accurately.